Cambridgeshire Army Cadets

 We are recruiting!

-Cadets - We welcome boys and girls aged 12 and in year 8 at school up to their 18th birthday, with the option of continuing further.
+Cadets - We welcome boys and girls aged 12 and up to their 18th birthday, with the option of continuing further.

 Adults - We are looking for adults from all walks of life, ex-military or with no experience at all.
-We need volunteers who can get involved in a number of different capacities, not only those who are keen to get into army uniform and become instructors, but also administrators and support staff.
+We need volunteers who can get involved in a number of different capacities, not only those who are keen to get into army uniform and become instructors, but also non-uniformed administrators and support staff.
 Whatever your background, you are welcome.

 The Corps of Drums

 Cambridgeshire ACF Corps of Drums (CoD): Cadets with an interest in music can apply to join CoD, which is based at the Army Reserve Centre, London Road, Peterborough, and the other at our County Headquarters, Denny End Road, Waterbeach.
 Cadets may join the CoD directly, be with a community detachment first and then transfer, or may be in both the CoD and a community detachment concurrently.
 Cadets initially qualify in the standard military themed Army Proficiency Certificate (APC) 1 Star and can then progress to APC Music at 2, 3, and 4 Star level.